EI-CoreBioinformatics/mikado/docs/Usage/Daijin.rst

 No emperor or empress can lead its nation without a trusty chancellor to help him or her in organising the bureaucracy.
 Daijin, the Japanese minister, has the same role in Mikado - it smooths the path to go from a collection of read inputs (both RNA-Seq or long reads) to a polished transcriptome assembly.
 The pipeline is based on Snakemake_ [Snake]_; while Snakemake can support any scheduling system, our pipeline manager currently supports only three (SLURM, PBS and LSF), plus any DRMAA-compliant batch submission system.
 Other schedulers can be added upon request.

+This page contains a detailed explanation on how to use Daijin.
+We also provide a :ref:`tutorial <Daijin-Tutorial>` that will guide you through using the manager for analysing an RNA-Seq sample for *Sc. pombe*.

 .. hint:: It is possible to launch the two steps of the pipeline directly with Snakemake, using the snakefiles located in Mikado.daijin: :download:`tr.snakefile <tr.snakefile>` for the first step, and :download:`mikado.snakefile` for the second.